nwchemgit/nwchem-wiki/TCE.md

-By adding this keyword to the input block, the user can request the module to seek just the roots of the specified irreducible representation as TARGETSYM.
+By adding this keyword to the input block, the user can request the module to seek just the roots of the specified irreducible representation as `TARGETSYM`.
 By default, this option is not set.
-TARGETSYM must be specified when SYMMETRY is invoked.
+`TARGETSYM` must be specified when `SYMMETRY` is invoked.

 ### EOMSOL -- alternative solver for the right EOMCCSD eigenvalue problem